Michael Crowley-Milling: Career at CERN

 In 1971 Crowley-Milling arrived at CERN.
 In his function as leader of the Controls Group, he was asked to build a computer control and monitoring system for the new accelerator that was in the design process.
 This decision allowed him the freedom to introduce some revolutionary new ideas, such as the use of an interpreted control computer language, NODAL.
 This innovation let the equipment designers themselves to write the programs needed for the control of their equipment without the need for specialized application programmers.

 The touch screen designed in Crowley-Milling's group became later the main operator interface which was another major innovation at the time.
 In 1977, soon after the SPS was commissioned, Crowley-Milling was promoted to SPS Division Leader, and three years later to join the CERN directorate.

-He was subsequently made Companion of the Order of St Michael and St George (CMG), the Glazebrook Medal of the IEE, and gave the Clifford Paterson Lecture of 1982, “ The world’s largest accelerator: the electron-positron collider, LEP” at the Royal Society.
+He was subsequently made Companion of the Order of St Michael and St George (CMG) in the 1982 Birthday Honours, the Glazebrook Medal of the IEE, and gave the Clifford Paterson Lecture of 1982, “ The world’s largest accelerator: the electron-positron collider, LEP” at the Royal Society.